-For more than thirty years, dance writer Debra Levine’s criticism and feature articles have appeared in the Los Angeles Times, The Huffington Post, La Opinión, Long Beach Press Telegram, South China Morning Post and Dance Magazine.
+Los Angeles-based dance writer Debra Levine’s criticism and feature articles have appeared for more than three decades in the Los Angeles Times, The Huffington Post, La Opinión, Long Beach Press Telegram, South China Morning Post and Dance Magazine.

 A specialist in the jazz choreographer Jack Cole, Debra curated “All That Jack (Cole),” an historic 18-film retrospective at The Museum of Modern Art in January 2016.
 Among her published writings on Cole is her curator’s essay for MoMA’s “Inside/Out” blogsite, as well as an extended essay written for the Dance Heritage Coalition.

-Beyond her presentations at MoMA, the Los Angeles-based author has produced and hosted events at The Academy of Motion Picture Arts & Sciences, Jacob’s Pillow Dance Festival, UCLA Film & Television Archive, Dance Camera West, The American Cinematheque, and the Hollywood Heritage Barn.
+Beyond her presentations at MoMA, Debra has produced and hosted events at The Academy of Motion Picture Arts & Sciences, Jacob’s Pillow Dance Festival, UCLA Film & Television Archive, Dance Camera West, The American Cinematheque, and the Hollywood Heritage Barn.

 In August 2012, Debra produced “A Tribute to Choreographer Jack Cole,” screening “The I Don’t Care Girl,” with star Mitzi Gaynor in person.
 In September of that year, she co-hosted, with Robert Osborne, “Choreography by Jack Cole,” a full-evening broadcast on Turner Classic Movies (TCM).